 Students are required to have current CPR certification to begin OTA program courses and to complete all fieldwork experiences (Level I and Level II).
-Fieldwork packets (including evaluation forms, objectives, etc.) will not be released to a student unless he or she has a current CPR certificate on file in the Occupational Therapy Assistant Program office.
+Fieldwork packets (including evaluation forms, objectives, etc.) will not be released to a student unless they have a current CPR certificate on file in Castle Branch.
 Students must arrange their own CPR certification training.
 The following are the only certification trainings currently accepted for students enrolled in a healthcare discipline program in the USI College of Nursing & Health Professions: